Graduate Route visa

-An immigration route which will enable international students to remain in the UK for two years after they have completed their studies.
+An immigration route which will enable international students to remain in the UK for two or three years after they have completed their studies.

 Primary page content